نوع مقاله : مقالات پژوهشی

 Conclusion

 The predator mite population of A. swirskii is able to complete its growth on growth substrates with prey mite C. lactis.
 This predator has a high potential in feeding on dry fruit mite C. lactis.
 Therefore, this bait can be a suitable food for the mass production of A. swirskii mites.
 The most important problem in rearing large numbers of predatory mites is saprophytic fungi, which cause the destruction of a large number of predatory mites and their prey due to their sudden expansion.
 In general, according to the results of our study, the use of tebuconazole fungicide at a rate of one per thousand of commercial material and also the biological compound of Trichocara® (Trichoderma virens) with a concentration of one per thousand are recommended to control saprophytic fungi in mass production environment of predatory mite,A. swirskii,.
 Each of these two compounds has its advantages and disadvantages.
-For example, tabuconazole is more available, but Trichocara® is a biological compound and is more environmentally safe; however, this substance darkens the color of the culture medium a little because Trichoderma virens also grows in this medium.
-In terms of economics and reducing the cost of mass production of predatory mites, baking soda and Caliban®, which were included in the second group of effective treatments, have economic value and are much cheaper than other compounds and can reduce the severity of fungal infections with minimal cost.
-Among the different compounds, the use of tebuconazole fungicide at the rate of one gram per thousand grams of substrate had the best effect in controlling fungi.
-Although compounds such as sodium bicarbonate and potassium bicarbonate were less effective, they are suitable options due to their non-toxicity.
+In terms of availability, tabuconazole is more readily accessible compared to Trichocara®, which is a biological compound and considered more environmentally safe.
+However, Trichocara® may darken the color of the culture medium slightly due to the growth of Trichoderma virens in the medium.
+Considering the economic aspect and cost reduction in mass production of predatory mites, baking soda and Caliban®, which were part of the second group of effective treatments, offer economic value and are much cheaper than other compounds.
+They can effectively reduce the severity of fungal infections at minimal cost.
+Among the different compounds tested, the use of tebuconazole fungicide at a rate of one gram per thousand grams of substrate showed the most significant effect in controlling fungi.
+Although sodium bicarbonate and potassium bicarbonate were found to be less effective, they are still viable options due to their non-toxic nature.

 کلیدواژهها [English]